gabrielcarballo/toggled-trial/README.md

 # Toggled iQ Playground

-### This project is an LED Management System built with React Native and TypeScript.
+## This project is an MVP LED Management System built with React Native and TypeScript.
 It allows users to control an LED light's power, temperature, and intensity.

+## About

+The objective of the Toggled Playground project is to mitigate barriers for potential users who may hesitate to invest in Toggled products due to concerns about usability.
+The target audience includes contractors, electricians, and operations managers across diverse industries

 ## Technology
 The app was built using: